seerge/g-helper/docs/README.md

 ### Custom power plans with each mode

-In config.json (under ``%appdata/GHelper``) you can manually add custom power plan GUID (it can be either "real" power plan that can be switched or "overlay" power plan like the ones g-helper sets by default)
+In config.json (under ``%AppData%\GHelper``) you can manually add custom power plan GUID (it can be either "real" power plan that can be switched or "overlay" power plan like the ones g-helper sets by default)

 Format is following : ``"scheme_<mode>" : "GUID" ``